-- The search committee must decide at the beginning of the search process whether or not telephone interviews will be conducted.
+- The screening committee must decide at the beginning of the search process whether or not telephone interviews will be conducted.

 - If telephone interviews are to be conducted, all applicants under consideration must be granted a telephone interview or none may be granted a telephone interview.

-- Twelve to sixteen applicants should be selected and scheduled for a telephone interview.
+- Twelve to 16 applicants should be selected and scheduled for a telephone interview.

-- All members of the search committee are to be present for all telephone interviews.
+- All members of the screening committee are to be present for all telephone interviews.

 - Each telephone interview should not exceed 15 minutes.